Notoriousmb10/sandhya-fitness/README.md

 - Responsive design for both desktop and mobile devices.
 - User-friendly interface with easy navigation.
 - Interactive elements, such as dropdown menus and sidebars.
-- Integration with a content management system (CMS) or API for dynamic content.

 ## Getting Started